Towards quantum advantage via topological data analysis: Towards quantum advantage for Betti number estimation

 \begin{theorem} \textsc{llsd} is $\mathsf{DQC1}$-hard.
 Moreover, \textsc{llsd} with the input restricted to log-local Hamiltonians remains $\mathsf{DQC1}$-hard. \end{theorem}

-We will now give a sketch of our proof of the above theorem, the complete proof can be found in the Supplemental Material.
-The main idea behind the proof is to show that we can use \textsc{llsd} to estimate a quantity similar to a normalized subtrace, or more precisely, a normalized sum of eigenvalues below a given threshold.
-As Brand\~ao has shown that estimating this normalized subtrace is $\mathsf{DQC1}$-hard~\cite{brandao:thesis}, this would prove that \textsc{llsd} is also $\mathsf{DQC1}$-hard.
+We now give a sketch of our proof of the above theorem, the complete proof can be found in the Supplemental Material.
+The main idea behind the proof is to show that we can use \textsc{llsd} to estimate a quantity similar to a normalized subtrace -- or more precisely, a normalized sum of eigenvalues below a given threshold -- which has been shown to be $\mathsf{DQC1}$-hard by Brand\~{a}o~\cite{brandao:thesis}.
 We estimate this normalized subtrace by constructing a histogram approximation of the low-lying eigenvalues, and afterwards computing the mean of this histogram.
 To construct this histogram, we use \textsc{llsd} to estimate the number of eigenvalues that lie in each bin.
 To avoid double counting of eigenvalues due to imprecisions around the thresholds of the bins, we subtract the output of \textsc{llsd} with the eigenvalue threshold set to the lower-threshold of the bin from the output of \textsc{llsd} with the eigenvalue threshold set to the upper-threshold of the bin.
-By doing so, we obtain an estimate of the number of eigenvalues within the bin, and we misplace eigenvalues by at most one bin\footnotemark[1].
+By doing so, we obtain an estimate of the number of eigenvalues within the bin, and misplace eigenvalues by at most one bin\footnotemark[1].

 Our second result shows that the complexity of \textsc{llsd} is more closely related to $\mathsf{DQC1}$ than just hardness.
 Namely, we point out that if the input to \textsc{llsd} is restricted to log-local Hamiltonians (or more generally, any type of Hamiltonian that allows for efficient Hamiltonian simulation using $\bigO{\log(n)}$ ancilla qubits), then it can be solved using the one-clean qubit model.
 From this it follows that \textsc{llsd} is $\mathsf{DQC1}$-complete if the input is restricted to log-local Hamiltonians.
 The main idea behind why we can solve these instances of \textsc{llsd} using the one clean qubit model is that the one-clean qubit model can simulate having access to up to $\bigO{\log(n)}$ pure qubits~\cite{shor:dqc1}.
 These pure qubits allow for Hamiltonian simulation techniques based on the Trotter-Suzuki formula~\cite{lloyd:hs} and for quantum phase estimation up to the required precision.
 We summarize this in the following theorem, the proof of which can be found in the Supplemental Material.